Ch3sh1r3Cat/vue-i18nt/README.md

 # :globe_with_meridians: vue-i18nt

-A simple internationalization plugin for Vue.js
+A lightweight internationalization plugin for Vue.js

 ## Installation